While this development may seem inconsequential to some, I would argue that it is - in its own right - monumental.

 I lived in Korea as a two-plus-year vegan, already fairly accomplished in navigating difficult food situations, which I quickly came to realise are comparatively rare in my home country.

 I managed, but it was not without its challenges.

-South Korea is a notoriously meatcentric country, dubbed by Huffington Post one of the 'worst countries in the world to be vegan' in 2013 - and this is precisely why these seemingly small developments are in fact very important.
+South Korea is a notoriously meatcentric country - dubbed by Huffington Post one of the 'worst countries in the world to be vegan' in 2013.
+This is precisely why these seemingly small developments are in fact very important.

 Times are changing.
 Demand is increasing, and those demands are being met - even in South Korea.

-Seoul recently saw the opening of its first vegan grocery store, while plant-based restaurants continue to thrive in the city's major metropolises - but perhaps the most notable development is that the vegan call in South Korea has grown to be so loud, even Starbucks can hear it.
+Seoul recently saw the opening of its first vegan grocery store and plant-based restaurants continue to thrive in the city's major metropolises - but perhaps the most notable development is that the vegan call in South Korea has grown to be so loud that even Starbucks can hear it.

 While the coffee chain may elicit mixed emotions in some, there's no questioning that it sets trends.
 Need I bring up the Pumpkin Spice Latte?